NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 {{<details header="Serve stale content">}}

 Enable or disable serving stale content while updating from the origin server.
-If serving stale content is disabled, origin cache-control headers will be used to tell Cloudflare how to handle content from the origin.
+If serving stale content is disabled, origin cache-control headers will be used to tell Khulnasoft how to handle content from the origin.

 {{</details>}}

 {{<details header="Respect Strong ETags">}}

-Turn on or off byte-for-byte equivalency checks between the Cloudflare cache and the origin server.
-When enabled, Cloudflare will use strong ETag header validation to ensure that resources in the Cloudflare cache and on the origin server are byte-by-byte identical.
-If disabled, Cloudflare converts ETag headers into weak ETag headers.
+Turn on or off byte-for-byte equivalency checks between the Khulnasoft cache and the origin server.
+When enabled, Khulnasoft will use strong ETag header validation to ensure that resources in the Khulnasoft cache and on the origin server are byte-by-byte identical.
+If disabled, Khulnasoft converts ETag headers into weak ETag headers.

 {{</details>}}

 {{<details header="Origin error page pass-thru">}}

-Turn on or off Cloudflare error pages generated from issues sent from the origin server.
+Turn on or off Khulnasoft error pages generated from issues sent from the origin server.
 If enabled, this setting triggers error pages issued by the origin.

 {{</details>}}